FIshikawa/fsrtools/README.md

 In [1]:
 ```
 You can resistor your program though the interactive console by IPython.
-Here, one example is showed by using a simple python code, "hello_world.py", in the tutorial directory.
+Here, one example is shown with using a simple python code, "hello_world.py", in the tutorial directory.
 This code accepts an argument on the console like,
 ```bash
 $ python hell_world.py 2